 Look for something with a circular center with a pattern radiating outwards and you have found yourself a natural mandala.
 Stop and smell the flowers!
 They’re a perfect example of what we’re talking about.
 You can see this is the way in which a rose gently folds its petals one upon the other, or a sunflower with its seedy center and bright yellow petals radiating outwards.
 Chrysanthemums are another prime example of a floral mandala.

 Are you getting your daily intake of veggies yet?
-Cauliflower, a head of lettuce and brussel sprouts are readily seen as natural mandalas.
-Cut up a tomato, take a look at a strawberry and you will see more of these spirited shapes.
+Cauliflower, a head oflettuce, or cabbage are readily seen as natural mandalas.
+Cut up an orange, take a look at a kiwi fruit and you will see more of these spirited shapes.
 An onion is a never ending mandala, circles upon circles upon circles.

 When was the last time you took a walk through a forest?
 Check out the trunks of the trees: their rings radiate out from the center and represent the lifecycle of the tree itself.
 When you turn a mushroom over with the stem pointing up, look down and you will see the mandala.
 Pinecones have the lovely layers on the cone that become beautiful within its mandala.